Fine chemical: The industry

-Fine Chemical / Custom Manufacturing Companies
+Fine Chemical/Custom Manufacturing Companies

-Fine chemical / Custom Manufacturing companies in the narrower sense are active in process scale up, pilot plant (trial) production, industrial-scale exclusive and non-exclusive manufacture and marketing.
-Their product portfolios comprise exclusive products, produced by custom manufacturing, as main activity, non-exclusive products, e.g. API-for Generics, and standard products.
+Fine chemical/Custom Manufacturing companies, in a narrow sense, are active in process scale up, pilot plant (trial) production, industrial-scale exclusive and non-exclusive manufacture and marketing.
+Their product portfolios comprise exclusive products, produced by custom manufacturing, as a main activity, as well as non-exclusive products, such as API-for Generics, and standard products.
 Characteristics are high asset intensity, batch production in campaigns in multipurpose plants, above-industry-average R&D expenditures and close, multi-level and multi-functional relationships with industrial customers.
 The industry is very fragmented.
 2000 – 3000 fine chemical companies exist globally, extending from small, "garage-type" outfits in China making just one product, all the way to the big, diversified enterprises, resp. units.
 The main reason for the fragmentation is the lack of economy of scale (see below).

-The industry is subject to a high degree of regulation even more so than the chemical industry as a whole, particularly if pharmaceutical fine chemical production is involved.
-The most important regulatory authorities are the (US) Food and Drug Administration (FDA) and (Chinese) State Food & Drug Administration (SFDA), respectively.
-Their main responsibilities comprise formulating comprehensive supervision policies ("Good Manufacturing Practice") and control the implementation, to be in charge of drug registration, draw up criteria for marketing authorization and formulate national essential medicines lists.
-The European correspondent is the European Medicines Agency (EMEA), which is manly responsible for the scientific evaluation of medicines developed by pharmaceutical companies for use in the European Union.
-The role of REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) is self-explanatory.
+The industry is subject to a high degree of regulation, even more so than the chemical industry as a whole, particularly if pharmaceutical fine chemical production is involved.
+The most important regulatory authorities are the Food and Drug Administration (FDA) in the US, and the State Food & Drug Administration (SFDA) in China.
+Their main responsibilities include formulating comprehensive supervision policies ("Good Manufacturing Practice"), controlling drug implementation and registration, drawing up criteria for marketing authorization and formulating national essential medicines lists.
+The European authorities are the European Medicines Agency (EMEA), which is manly responsible for the scientific evaluation of medicines developed by pharmaceutical companies for use in the European Union, and enforcing the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) regulation.
 The U.S. Pharmacopeia codifies quality standards for Active Pharmaceutical Ingredients.
-As these standards are observed worldwide, they contribute also to the emergence of a uniform worldwide set-up of the top tier fine chemical companies.

-In terms of size, resources, and complexity of the chemical process technologies mastered, the fine chemical companies can be broadly divided into three segments, each of them accounting for approximately the same turnover, namely about $10 billion.

-The top tier, about twenty, has sales in excess of $250 million per year (see Table 3).
-Most are not pure players but divisions or b.u.'s of large, multinational companies.
-Their share varies between one percent or less for BASF and Pfizer, all the way to 100% for Cambrex, USA; Divi's Laboratories, India, and F.I.S.
-Italy.
+As these standards are observed worldwide, they also contribute to the emergence of a uniform worldwide set-up of the top tier fine chemical companies.
+In terms of size, resources, and complexity of the chemical process technologies mastered, the fine chemical companies can be broadly divided into three segments, each of them accounting for approximately the same turnover of about $10 billion.
+The top tier, about twenty companies, has sales in excess of $250 million per year (see Table 3).
+Most are not pure players but divisions or business units of large, multinational companies.
+Their share varies between one percent or less for BASF and Pfizer, all the way to 100% for Cambrex, USA; Divi's Laboratories, India, and F.I.S., Italy.
 All have extensive resources in terms of chemists and other specialists, plants, process knowledge, backwards integration, international presence, etc.